 If you pay child support, some of the options available may include:

-- reducing payments to take into account your lower income
+reducing payments to take into account your lower income and/or financial hardship

 If you receive child-support payments, your options may include: